 You only track high-value items (say, >$5000 in purchase value) while not tracking other items of lesser value, but critical to business operations.
 Therefore, your system does not truly reflect your business processes.

 You cannot project when your assets will need to be retired or replaced, because there is not enough adequate historical data, supplemented by ongoing maintenance records.

 You cannot provide a full audit trail on individual assets and your organisation has just failed a recent financial audit.
 If there is no verifiable source, you cannot provide clarification for any concerns raised!

 Companies are required to efficiently capture and report data to certain regulatory boards and track changes to their assets.
 Latest-generation asset management helps your business comply with regulatory requirements, streamlining reporting and facilitating compliance.

 Asset audit trails report on the “who, what and when” behind asset maintenance history.
 Protecting your business from liability; assists in monitoring data for security breaches and demonstrates compliance.

 You have a high number of users

-If your company is growing rapidly, you will need software that can house all the employees and their devices (especially if your company does BYOD).
-Consequently, if the number of employees is constantly growing, and you are considering going international, this is a sure sign you need to upgrade to an EAM solution.
+If your company is growing rapidly, you need software that can cater for all employees, assigned IT equipment and their devices (especially if your company does BYOD).
+Consequently, if the number of users is constantly growing, and you are considering onboarding more sites, this is a sure sign you need to upgrade to an EAM solution.